bigDM: fitting multivariate spatial models

 Two different merging strategies can be considered to obtain a unique posterior estimate of the linear predictor for those areas in more than one submodel:

-In the code below, we show how to fit the 1st-order neighbourhood model with an iCAR prior for the spatial random effects and Gaussian approximation strategy using 4 local clusters (in parallel):
+In the code below, we show how to fit the 1st and 2nd-order neighbourhood model with an iCAR prior for the spatial random effects and Gaussian approximation strategy using 4 local clusters (in parallel):

 prior="intrinsic", model="partition", k=1, strategy="gaussian",